imhicihu/EditorCo-digo/README.md

 ### License ###

-* The content of this project itself is licensed under the MIT Licence
+* The content of this project itself is licensed under the MIT License